Duugu/wow_menu/readme ENGLISH.txt

 RELEASE NOTES

 Release notes:
+	3.12
+		- Added support for auto pause if dial targeting is enabled.
+		- Social contract will be auto accepted again.
 	3.11
-		- Tried to fix an issue with ultra wide screens with higher ratio than 1.77.
+		- Fixed an issue with ultra wide screens with higher ratio than 1.77.
 	3.10
 		- Tried to fix an issue with the social contract not auto-accepted on first login.
 No sure if that worked out, as I can't test it.
 	3.9